Explore the Universe with Interactives and Videos

 ViewSpace videos tell the stories of the planets, stars, galaxies, and universe, giving viewers the opportunity to experience space and Earth as seen with satellites and telescopes.

-ViewSpace is produced by the Office of Public Outreach at the Space Telescope Science Institute , in collaboration with the NASA's Universe of Learning project and NASA's Earth Observing System, Hubble Space Telescope Project, and James Webb Space Telescope Project.
+ViewSpace is produced by the Office of Public Outreach at the Space Telescope Science Institute , in partnership with the NASA's Universe of Learning project and NASA's Earth Observing System, Hubble Space Telescope Project, and James Webb Space Telescope Project.

 ViewSpace has been exhibited in museums, planetariums, and science centers across the country since 2000.